Edward G. Amoroso

 Edward G. Amoroso is an American computer security professional, entrepreneur, author, and educator based in the New York City area.
-His research interests have centered on techniques and criteria for measuring trustworthy software development. the application of these methods to secure software development for critical projects in the defense and aerospace industries, and redefining trust parameters for improved security in the cloud.
+His research has centered on techniques and criteria for measuring trustworthy software development, the application of these methods to secure software development for projects in the defense and aerospace industries, and redefining trust parameters for improved security in the cloud.

 Early on in his career, he was involved with the design of security protections for the Unix operating system in support of the US Government Orange Book security evaluation criteria.
 This research lead to real-time security design and trusted software protections for the United States Ballistic Missile Defense Program, also known as Star Wars.
 He has also pioneered concepts related to microsegmentation, a design strategy that allows for the creation of secure zones in data centers and cloud deployments.

 During his thirty-one years at AT&T, Amoroso held a variety of research, development, engineering, management, and leadership roles within the company, culminating in 2005 when he became the company's first Chief Information Security Officer (CISO).